The Book Itself

 I feel the need to clear up a few fallacies I have had others tell me about the book:

 First off the common urban legend is that the book is about the Vietnam War.
 The book was actually published in 1959 long before the U.S. deep involvement in Vietnam.
 Historically speaking Eisenhower was sending advisers into Vietnam at that time but there was no massive military occupation force as we would see in the late 60’s.
-However, with that said Heinlein does throw the term “Police Action” around a few times, which leads me to believe he is indirectly referencing the Korean War which was called a “Police Action” by the U.N.
+However, with that said Heinlein does throw the term “Police Action” a few times, which leads me to believe he is indirectly referencing the Korean War which was called a “Police Action” by the U.N.

 Secondly, I have heard “Heinlien uses the book as a platform for his atheistic beliefs”.
-Ok, first of all no, and than no. At the beginning of each chapter Heinlein uses quotes from history and/or literature, and a few of them are from the bible.
+Ok, first of all no, and than no. At the beginning of each chapter Heinlein uses quotes from history and/or literature, and a more then a few of them are from the bible.
 The last chapter itself starts out with four biblical quotes alone.
 Heinlein also references the bible, as well as religious tolerance a few other times within the novel.
 Don’t get me wrong, its not like your going to get hit over the head with religion reading this, but your also not going to have to deal with atheism either.
 As far as Heinlein being an atheist himself, I’m not sure about that either, since philosophy of all types seem to be common in his novels.
-Like fellow sci-fi legend and creator Gene Roddenberry many seem to misunderstand his exact belief system although its agnostic if anything.
+Like fellow sci-fi legend and creator Gene Roddenberry, many seem to misunderstand his exact belief system although its agnostic if anything.

 The Book vs The Movie: Why so Different?